aydinmirac/bandgap-cli/README.md

 # bandgap-prediction
-Combination of Deep Learning packages to predict bandgap
+This repository includes Deep Learning packages that are used to create models for atomistic systems.

+In order to increase automation, some codes have been written.